ML4ScienceGuy/Image-segmentation-and-signal-quantification-for-2D-objects--in-science-/README.md

 The images should have as little noise as possible for this script to work well, for reasons that will be explained bellow, and of course not be over-saturated, to propperly compare the signal intensities between image sets.

-The outputs will be, for the two phases:
+The outputs will be, for the two phases: <br >
 A. Cell segmentation:
 1. Masks - simplified images of the original, for each image.
 They are produced using Otsu thresholding, and are used to separate individual cells from the original images.
 <br >